-When we launched our first annual Pulse Study last year, we set out to evaluate organizational maturity and top challenges in Higher Ed IT.
+When we launched our first annual Pulse Study in 2016, we set out to evaluate organizational maturity and top challenges in Higher Ed IT.
 Frankly, we were not sure what to expect.
 We certainly understood common challenges in the industry, especially those encountered by our clients.
 But what would the data tell us after surveying more than 100 participants?
 The 2016 study was revealing in a number of ways, but there was a figure that caught our attention.

 On an IT maturity scale ranging from 1 (lowest) to 5 (highest), 59% of participants self-ranked at Levels 1 or 2.
 Level 1 equates to an ad-hoc, poorly-defined process.
 Level 2 indicates there are some processes in place but they are not well-defined, and workflows are often absent.
 The takeaway – when it comes to managing service requests and projects, more than half of study participants could face a steep uphill battle to keep up with a rapidly growing adoption rate in campus technology.